-Many Main Streets have porches as main attractions.
+Many main streets have porches as main attractions.
 Saratoga Springs and Fremantle Australia are a couple of examples.

 The Adelphi Hotel in Saratoga Springs has a porch/plaza as a key part of the entrance in front of their hotel.

-From our post on two Buildings, Paris and Brooklyn
+From our post on two key buildings in Paris and Brooklyn

-Porches allow people to be proud of their homes and businesses: People use and take care of them and in so doing, show who they are and what their values are.
-Porches are a place through which people express themselves, and reach out to others in an extension of their everyday lives.
-Even
+Porches allow people to show their pride in their homes and businesses.
+People use, take care of them and decorate them and in so doing, show who they are and what their values are.
+Porches are a place through which people express themselves, and reach out to others as an extension of their everyday lives.

 Part of what makes a porch welcoming is the care that people put into things like holiday decorations or year-round displays.
 It may seem simple, but potted plants, a holiday wreath, or even a couple of rocking chairs can begin to tell a story of a space that is primed for conversations with neighbors and friends.

-The resulting authentic, bottom-up variety adds life and interest to our neighborhoods, which might otherwise lie dormant within each household.
-It’s a win-win when this character is invited to come out.
+The resulting authentic, bottom-up variety adds life and interest to our neighborhoods, which might otherwise lie dormant.
+It’s a win-win when this community character is invited to come out.

 Where there are porches, there are often sidewalks, which are frequently set back slightly from the street for safety reasons.
 The placement of sidewalks closer to front porches brings people in closer contact, and this proximity suggests that people are sharing their property with others.